Dobatymo/sqlitefspath/readme.md

-# sqlitepath
+# sqlitefspath

 A `pathlib` compatible implementation of a filesystem stored in a SQLite database.
 Not to be confused with `sqlite-path` which is a SQLite extension.

 ## Install

-pip install sqlitepath
+pip install sqlitefspath